Insurers are dealing with more frequent and intense natural disasters – and it doesn’t look good for your homeowners policy.

 While Washington, D.C. may be full of climate change deniers at the moment, you’d be hard-pressed to find one in the insurance industry.
 Firms acknowledge that climate change is real and is having an effect on their business.

 Warmer temperatures can mean more frequent wildfires, mudslides and blizzards.
-The risk of flooding has also dramatically
+The risk of flooding has also dramatically increased.

 Source: US Environmental Protection Agency